How do I sign up?

 - We want every day to be a positive experience on the bike and when sessions are missed, especially on a regular basis, that is not going to be a positive experience for anyone.

-We rely heavily on registration fees when creating our budget for the year and paying our highly-qualified, well-trained coaches well for their immense passion and energy is a top priority for us.
+We rely heavily on registration fees when creating our budget for the year and paying our highly-qualified, well-trained coaches EXCEPTIONALLY well for their immense passion and energy is a top priority for us.
 We appreciate your understanding with this matter and of course, please feel free to contact Amy if you have special circumstances that need to be considered.

 Regarding extended absences due to sickness, family vacation, other camps and/or activities please be sure that your child understands that when he/she returns to Crested Butte Devo there is a high probability that he/she will be in a different group.
-Here’s why…we saw firsthand last season that the riders who were consistent in their commitment to riding throughout the summer had amazing progress.
+Here’s why…we saw firsthand these past three seasons that the riders who were consistent in their commitment to riding throughout the summer had amazing progress.
 Those who missed weeks with no riding lost fitness and struggled to keep up with their group.
 If you are questioning this policy, I’d like you to please ask yourself this question: How does this effect the experience of your child and the rest of the groups safety?

 In the case of injury, all remaining registration fees for the season will be either refunded or can be used as a credit for next season.

 Is this program for beginner mountain bike riders?

 Please visit our groups page for a detailed explanation of our different group offerings this season.
 We do offer Mini Devo for second graders as well as the Jr. Devo/Deva Explorers for grades 3-6 that is focused primarily on fundamentals.
 With both of these groups, previous riding experience is necessary as we do not have the resources available to teach a child how to ride a bike.
 If you have any questions please do not hesitate to contact us.